0xPolygon/polygon-docs/docs/zkEVM/architecture/proving-system/aggregator-proofs.md

 ## zkCounters

-Counters are used, during the execution of a batch, to monitor the row count in each state machine, including the main state machine.
+Counters are used during the execution of a batch to monitor the row count in each state machine, including the main state machine.

-Management of these counters is incorporated within the computation process.

-By so doing, if a computation exhausts its assigned resources while generating the proof, then the system is able to prove that the batch does not cause a change in the state.
+The management of these counters is incorporated within the computation process.
+This way, if a computation exhausts its assigned resources while generating the proof, the system can verify and prove that the batch does not cause a state change.

 As mentioned earlier, the issue of running out of assigned resources is referred to as an _out of counters_ (OOC) error.